What is a GLA Fellowship?

 How much does becoming a GLA Fellow cost?
 Why does it cost money?

-The Fellowship Fee to become a GLA Fellow is$250.
+The Fellowship Fee to become a GLA Fellow is$500.
 The Fellowship cost includes a completely custom-developed curriculum and support from the Fellowship board with any questions or ideas before, during, and after a GLA Program.
 Just like a student paying a class fee or lab fee or paying for a textbook to complete an academic course, we have built a quality curriculum for our Fellowships and the cost reflects that quality and time investment of GLA specialists.
-We did project the value the Fellowship at $500; however, for our pilot year we are halving that cost to $250!

 Why are you calling it a Fellowship?